angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 As mentioned above in the cantrip section. :card[Consider] is a useful tool that can enable some unique piles and help fortify existing ones.
-If running Consider, often it will be paired with :card[Deep Analysis] which enables some mana-efficient piles.
+If running Consider, it may optionally be paired with :card[Deep Analysis] which enables very mana-efficient piles.
 Some elect to run this package over :card[Ideas Unbound] whilst others prefer to run them in conjunction with one another.
-If running the package the Consider normally replaces a Preordain and the Deep Analysis replaces a :card[Personal Tutor] (or equivalent) or a free cycle effect.
+If running the package, the Consider normally replaces a Preordain and the Deep Analysis replaces a :card[Personal Tutor] or a free cycle effect.
 If planning to go fast it is best to maximise the number of free cycle effects with Consider/Deep Analysis as they also enable the ability to go for aggressive, low resource wins.